 Mel also wants to learn the secrets behind GAGE Centre’s success as a gymnastics facility that has branched out into many facets of gymnastics from local birthday parties to international gymnastics competitions.
 She is keen to see how she can apply her learnings to Belgravia facilities across Australia.

 Gymnastics in Australia versus the rest of the world

-While acknowledging that gymnastics training is a few steps behind in Australia compared to the rest of the world, Mel is appreciative of Gymnastics New South Wales and Gymnastics Australia’s efforts to bring local programs in line with international programs and ensure that what gymnasts are learning at a young age will support further skill development and difficulty requirements as they progress through the levels.
+While acknowledging that gymnastics training in Australia is a few steps behind the rest of the world, Mel is appreciative of Gymnastics New South Wales and Gymnastics Australia’s efforts to bring local programs in line with international programs and ensure that what gymnasts are learning at a young age will support further skill development and difficulty requirements as they progress through the levels.